August 22, 2025

 Peaceful, manicured Japanese garden with bridges, ponds, and seasonal blossoms—perfect for calm, intimate portraits.

-Portrait on a small bridge in Nitobe Memorial Garden with reflective pond.
+Portrait on bridge in Nitobe Memorial Garden with reflective pond.

 Serene and timeless compositions.